 The research comes from the hemodialysis unit of the Ospedale S. Donato Hospital in Arezzo, Italy.

 At the end of the five months, the group that took the potassium and couch grass had significantly fewer kidney stones, and reduced kidney stone size compared to the patients who were not given the potassium and couch grass extract.

-One of the most significant improvements of the potassium/couch grass group over the other group was the measurement of oxalate acid excreted over 24 hours.
-Both had a noticeable reduction in oxalate acid excreted due to their diet, but the potassium/couch grass group had greater reduction of oxalate acid excretion, measured at -165 versus -38 milligrams over a 24 hour period.
+One of the most significant improvements from the couch grass group over the other group was the measurement of oxalate acid excreted over 24 hours.
+Both had a noticeable reduction in oxalate acid excreted due to their diet, but the potassium/couch grass group had a greater reduction of oxalate acid excretion, measured at -165 versus -38 milligrams over a 24 hour period.

 The Italian researchers designed the kidney stone reduction diet around these observations.
 Adding potassium citrate and couch grass to these dietary strategies was successful in decreasing the size and number of stones.

 Couch grass has been used for centuries as a traditional medicine for the treatment of urinary disorders and water retention issues.
 Dogs instinctively understand the benefit of couch grass as they will often eat it and even dig up its roots when they are not feeling well.
 Cats will also munch on couch grass when they are not feeling well.

 “This prospective randomized study demonstrates the superiority of the association of potassium citrate and dry extract of couch grass.”

 This study has also been confirmed in laboratory studies using couch grass for kidney ailments.